 On top of this, you can easily digitize receipts by taking a quick photo of them with your phone and storing them in your account.

 Our default expense categories are in line with IRS requirements making it easie rthan ever to correctly categorize rental property expenses for tax purposes.
 Simply enter the expense details, select the relevant category from the drop-down, and hit save.

 It’s important you have the correct segmentation of your income expenses when completing the Schedule E form and filing your taxes.
 We allow you to organize expenses on an organization, property, and even per-unit level.

-We recently released an updated report template for our US users to make filling out IRS form 1040 Schedule E. This report breaks down and organizes your income and expenses on a property basis to help speed up the filing of your taxes.
+At the end of the year simply run your Schedule E report and copy across the details.
+This report breaks down and organizes your income and expenses on a property basis to help speed up the filing of your taxes.